-Pincus Professional Education has again gathered an all-star panel together for its 3rd Annual Advanced Appellate Conference in Seattle, Washington on September 14, 2018.
-This program will be taught by sitting and former Washington Supreme Court Justices, appellate judges, and top practitioners who have spoken at our programs on many occasions and received excellent reviews every time!
+We have gathered an all-star panel together for its 3rd Annual Advanced Appellate Conference in Seattle, Washington.
+This program was taught by sitting and former Washington Supreme Court Justices, appellate judges, and top practitioners who have spoken at our programs on many occasions and received excellent reviews every time!

-The seminar will delve into the advanced topics that are rarely touched on in full-day CLE courses.
+The seminar delves into the advanced topics that are rarely touched on in full-day CLE courses.

-The morning will start with a discussion between three sitting Appellate Court Commissioners regarding motion practice and especially motions for discretionary review.
+The audio course starts with a discussion between three sitting Appellate Court Commissioners regarding motion practice and motions for discretionary review.
 You can’t get more of an inside look at what the court wants than this!

-Next we’ll have an appellate Commissioner, WA Supreme Court Justice and well known appellate attorney delve into more advanced topics and advice related to writing your appellate briefs.
-You will get a good look at what the court wants and some terrific advice and writing tips.
+Next, an appellate Commissioner, WA Supreme Court Justice and a well known appellate attorney delve into more advanced topics and advice related to writing your appellate briefs.
+You will get a good understanding of what the court wants and some terrific advice and writing tips.

-In the afternoon you’ll again gain insight from an appellate Commissioner, WA Supreme Court Justice and well known appellate attorney on oral argument techniques.
+In the later part of the recording, you’ll get insight from an appellate Commissioner, WA Supreme Court Justice and a well known appellate attorney on oral argument techniques.